finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 - **Maintainers**: these are **contributors** on open source projects who have an elevated level of control and can gate-keep which contributions are accepted.

-## Code Review
+## Publication Review

+**See:** Main article on [Publication Process](Publication).

-[Code review](https://en.wikipedia.org/wiki/Code_review) is a common quality assurance technique in software development and part of the [pull request](Developing-In-Public#pull-request) process.
+[Code review](https://en.wikipedia.org/wiki/Code_review) is a common quality assurance technique in software development and part of the [pull request](Public-Development#pull-requests) process.

 In a regular code review a reviewer is checking that the code is _readable_, _maintainable_, _idiomatic_ etc.  (See: [Code Review Checklist](https://www.codementor.io/blog/code-review-checklist-76q7ovkaqj) for further details.)

 However, within a firm the review should go further as there are more risks to consider.
-A code review in this scenario should consider:
+A code review in this scenario should consider the following.

 <BoxOut title="Reputational Risk" image="/img/bok/risks/reputational-risk.png" link="../../Risks/Reputational-Risk" linkText="Reputational Risk Details">